 Gas Smart Metering Equipment (GSME)

 The GSME is a metering device installed in the consumer premises which provides gas metering functionality as well as additional ‘smart metering’ capabilities through its connectivity into the wider smart metering end-to-end system.
 The GSME is a ‘sleepy device’ which is powered only by its own battery which must last many years.
 As such, it spends much of its time in a low power state, ‘waking up’ occasionally to process commands or exchange data.
-To allow data held on the GSME to be accessed while the GSME is ‘asleep’, certain data is replicated between the GSME and the Gas Proxy Function (GPF) (see Section 4.2.1.4) which resides on the Communications Hub (CH) (see Section 4.2.1.3) using a combination of ZSE mirroring and a process called the ‘Tapping Off Mechanism’ (see Section 4.3.5 for an explanation of this).
+To allow data held on the GSME to be accessed while the GSME is ‘asleep’, certain data is replicated between the GSME and the Gas Proxy Function (GPF) (see Section4.2.1.4) which resides on the Communications Hub (CH) (see Section 4.2.1.3) using a combination of ZSE mirroring and a process called the ‘Tapping Off Mechanism’ (see Section 4.3.5 for an explanation of this).
 The Communications Hub will store remote party commands destined for the GSME until such time that the GSME awakes from its low power state to process them.

 The GSME is required to support SMHAN communications within either the 2.4GHz or Sub-GHz frequency ranges.